kubedb/cli/docs/concepts/databases/elasticsearch.md

 You can also specify a template for pod of backup job through `spec.backupSchedule.podTemplate`.
 KubeDB will use the information you have provided in `podTemplate` to create the backup job.
 KubeDB accept following fields to set in `spec.backupSchedule.podTemplate`:

+- metadata
   - annotations (pod's annotation)
+- controller
-- controller.annotations (job's annotation)
+  - annotations (job's annotation)
 - spec:
   - args
   - env